syncfusion-content/angular-docs/angular/GettingStarted/getting-started-angular-with-mvc-application.md

 ## Gulp task Configuration

-It requires to compile Typescript files to JavaScript file.
-For this process use GULP tasks that helps to compile Typescript files to JavaScript files and then move to `Scripts` folder.
+It requires to compile TypeScript files to JavaScript file.
+For this process use GULP tasks that helps to compile TypeScript files to JavaScript files and then move to `Scripts` folder.

 Right Click the `ESAngularMVCDemo` project and choose `Add->New Item->Gulp Configuration File.` Name it as `gulpfile.js` in your project and copy the following code.